 In 2010 he won first prize in the Edwin Morgan International Poetry Competition, and in 2011 Donut Press published a limited edition pamphlet, Apocrypha, which was the PBS Pamphlet Choice for Summer 2011.

-His second full collection, The Wilderness Party (Bloodaxe Books), is a Poetry Book Society Recommendation.
+His second full collection, The Wilderness Party (Bloodaxe Books), was a Poetry Book Society Recommendation in autumn 2015.

-Since 2016 he has been a co-selector for the Poetry Book Society's quarterly Pamphlet Choice.
+From 2016 to 2019 he was a co-selector for the Poetry Book Society's quarterly Pamphlet Choice.

 Poems have appeared in the following publications: